chrisjz/aiden/README.md

 # AIden (AI Denizen)

-AIden aims to create a virtual AI entity with a structure and functionality inspired by the human brain.
-Utilizing a hierarchical API, AIden is designed to mimic various brain regions and sensory systems, allowing for the processing of auditory, visual, olfactory, gustatory, and tactile information.
+AIden is an advanced virtual AI entity designed to simulate the complex structure and functionality of the human brain.
+This project constructs a hierarchical API that mirrors the organization of different brain regions, enabling AIden to process and integrate sensory data such as auditory, visual, olfactory, gustatory, and tactile inputs.

-The project leverages various machine learning models, including OpenAI's Whisper for speech recognition and LLaVA for visual understanding, to enable AIden to interact with and respond to its virtual environment in a human-like manner.
-With endpoints representing different brain areas such as the hippocampus, neocortex, and amygdala, AIden is a step towards creating a more intelligent and intuitive AI denizen that can learn, perceive, and make decisions in a complex world.
+Leveraging most recent machine learning models, AIden incorporates BakLLaVA for advanced language and visual understanding, OpenAI's Whisper for accurate speech recognition and other swappable models.
+This allows AIden to interact with its environment in nuanced and human-like ways.
+Key components of the system include virtual representations of the hippocampus for memory, the neocortex for sensory perception, and the amygdala for emotional responses, making AIden capable of learning from, perceiving, and responding to complex stimuli in its environment.

+Our aim is to develop AIden into a highly intelligent and intuitive AI that can function dynamically within virtual environments, learning and adapting in real-time.
+This project invites contributors who are passionate about advancing the frontiers of artificial intelligence and cognitive science to collaborate in creating an advanced, interactive virtual being.

 ## Setup